WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

-- Terraço Sky Bar: for a more premium and luxury experience, we highly recommend Terraço Sky Bar located in the French Quarter.
-Here you can drink amazing cocktail from the extensive menu.
+- Terraço Sky Bar: for a more premium and luxurious experience, we highly recommend Terraço Sky Bar located in the French Quarter.
+Here you can drink amazing cocktails from the extensive menu.
 Check it out here.

 18. Try the delicious local dishes

 The food in Vietnam, is one of our favorite cuisines in the world!
-It’s fresh, full of flavor, easy to eat.
-You can’t go to Vietnam and not trying the local food.
+It’s fresh, full of flavor, and easy to eat.
+You can’t go to Vietnam and not try the local food.